CodeYourFuture/immersive-go-course/kafka-cron/README.md

 You can now try out some queries in the Prometheus UI.

 For example, let's say that our consumers are exporting a metric `job_runtime` that describes how long it takes to run jobs.
-The metric is labelled with the name of the queue the consumer is reading from.
+And let's say the metric is labelled with the name of the queue the consumer is reading from.

-This metric is describing a population of observed latencies, and the best metric type to use is a [histogram](https://prometheus.io/docs/practices/histograms/).
+Because this metric is describing a population of observed latencies, the best metric type to use is a [histogram](https://prometheus.io/docs/practices/histograms/).

 We can query this as follows:
 ```